ANTM: An Aligned Neural Topic Model for Exploring Evolving Topics: Introduction

 \section{Introduction}

-In Natural Language Processing (NLP), an abstract topic refers to a set of words or terms that describe some semantic concepts shared by a subset of textual documents in a corpus.
-Topic models are statistical models and algorithms that discover abstract topics from a corpus of text documents and are widely used in exploratory data analysis for organizing, understanding, and summarizing large amounts of text data~\cite{churchill2022evolution}.
-Topic evolution analysis~\cite{hu2015modeling} studies the change in topics as new information becomes available over time and has been used in a variety of applications, such as discovering the evolution of research topics and innovations in scientific archives~\cite{li2021analytic} and understanding trends in public opinion on particular issues~\cite{sha2020dynamic}.
+Topic modeling is a statistical technique used in natural language processing to discover abstract themes from a corpus of text documents\cite{blei2012probabilistic, alghamdi2015survey}.
+These models are widely used in exploratory data analysis for organizing, understanding, and summarizing large amounts of text data~\cite{churchill2022evolution}.
+Dynamic Topic Models~\cite{blei2006dynamic,ABDELRAZEK2023102131} are a variant of topic models for temporal archives.
+These models update their estimates of the underlying topics as new documents are added to the corpus, allowing the identification of evolving trends and patterns in the archive.
+Topic evolution analysis~\cite{wang2006topics,hu2015modeling} has been used in a variety of applications, such as discovering the evolution of research topics and innovations in scientific archives~\cite{li2021analytic} and understanding trends in public opinion on particular issues~\cite{sha2020dynamic}.

-Tracking the evolution of topics is studied using Dynamic Topic Models~\cite{ABDELRAZEK2023102131}, which are a variant of topic models that can be applied to temporal archives.
-These models can update their estimates of the underlying topics as new documents are added to the corpus, allowing the identification of evolving trends and patterns in the archive.
-Dynamic topic models can be divided into Probabilistic Dynamic Topic Models (PDTM) and Neural Dynamic Topic Models (NDTM).
+There exist two different cultural methodologies in utilizing statistical modeling to derive insights from data\cite{breiman2001statistical}.
+Hence, topic models can be studied from two perspectives: Probabilistic Topic Models and Algorithmic Topic Models.
+Probabilistic Topic Models~\cite{blei2003latent,blei2012probabilistic,steyvers2007probabilistic} assume that each document in a corpus is a mixture of topics, and each topic is a probability distribution over the words in the corpus.
+While Algorithmic Topic Models~\cite{thompson2020topic,grootendorst2022bertopic,bahrainian-etal-2021-self-supervised,angelov2020top2vec} combine several algorithms and take advantage of numerical optimization techniques to represent topics as a set of weighted words extracted from a cluster of semantically similar documents.
+This paper tends to study dynamic topic models from the algorithmic point of view.
+Therefore, it explores Dynamic Topic Models within two classes: Probabilistic Dynamic Topic Models (PDTM) and Algorithmic Dynamic Topic Models (ADTM).

-PDTMs~\cite{blei2006dynamic,dieng2019dynamic} are variations of Latent Dirichlet Allocation (LDA)~\cite{blei2003latent} that assign probabilities to different words and topics over time, allowing it to make inferences about the underlying themes and patterns in the data as they change.
-These models are basically not scalable in the face of large archives with large dictionaries ~\cite{bhadury2016scaling} and not adapted to handling short texts for applications such as social media monitoring (e.g. Twitter)~\cite{albalawi2020using}.
-In addition, the number of topics is the same for all periods and must be known prior to the modeling procedure, which is in contrast to the temporal variations of dynamic topics in different periods.
+PDTMs~\cite{teh2004sharing,blei2006dynamic, wang2006topics,wang2012continuous,dieng2019dynamic} assign probabilities to different words and topics over time, allowing it to make inferences about the underlying themes and patterns in the data as they change.
+On the other hand, ADTMs~\cite{grootendorst2022bertopic,gao2022semantic,eklund2022dynamic} formalize the underlying probability distributions of words and documents into a fixed-length vector representation space using advanced data-mining techniques.